 Professor Edward Aspinall is head of the Department of Political and Social Change.

-His research focusses on politics in Southeast Asia, especially Indonesia, with interests in democratisation, ethnicity, and clientelism, among other topics.
+His research focuses on politics in Southeast Asia, especially Indonesia, with interests in democratisation, ethnicity, and clientelism, among other topics.